marmelab/react-admin/docs/Remix.md

 ## Remix v1

-This section if for projects using [the current routing file conventions (v1)](https://remix.run/docs/en/main/file-conventions/routes-files).
+This section is for projects using [the current routing file conventions (v1)](https://remix.run/docs/en/main/file-conventions/routes-files).

 ### Using React-Admin As The Root Application